 Pupils and friends of Miss Mae Collins will meet at the Forest Hills studio, 10 Roman Avenue, on Saturday afternoon, Jan.
-26, for the second talk of the monthly series of lectures on "Music Appreciation."
+26. for the second talk of the monthly series of lectures on "Music Appreciation."

-Miss Collins will talk on "Composers and Their Characteristics," embracing the foundation school color selections. teristics," embracing the foundation school, color school and romantic school, with illustrations.
+Miss Collins will talk on "Composers and Their Characteristics," embracing the foundation school, color school and romantic school, with illustrations.